Mayamariaruth/lohana/TESTING.md

 This testing was done in an incognito window in Chrome to make sure the results were not influenced by browser extensions.

 The lower scores were for two main reasons:
-- The cdn imports from bootstrap, Google fonts and Font Awesome.
+- The cdn imports from bootstrap, Google fonts, Mailchimp, Stripe, JQuery and Font Awesome.
-- Hero image and background image, which were compressed and even resized multiple times without a change in score.
+- Hero image on landing page, which was compressed and resized multiple times without a change in score.
 It was not possible to edit them further without a bigger change in quality.

 ### **Landing page**
 - Desktop version: